 Courses - Studio Art

-ART 110: Introduction to DrawingAn introduction to drawing, emphasizing the development of the observational and critical thinking skills important to art-making.
+ART 110: Introduction to 2D ArtAn introduction to 2-Dimensional mediums, emphasizing the development of the observational and critical thinking skills important to art-making.
 Class work is based on exercises that strengthen visual research capabilities, drawing abilities, and mark-making techniques with a variety of tools.
 Assigned projects address fundamental technical and conceptual problems suggested by historical and contemporary artistic practice.
-Lectures, readings, discussions, and critiques explore elements of concept and design pertinent to drawing as a medium.
+Lectures, readings, discussions, and critiques explore elements of concept and design pertinent to 2-Dimensional mediums.
 When scheduled on Tuesday-Thursday, class will dismiss early for University Convocations.

 ART 120: Image and Sound IA basic introduction to the fundamental forms, concepts, terminology, and techniques of filmmaking, contextualized within a critical/historical framework.
 Students explore multiple approaches to creating meaning through readings, screenings, lectures, discussions, and critiques, paired with video exercises and hands-on instruction.